MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-cloud-tiering.md

 # Cloud tiering overview
 Cloud tiering is an optional feature of Azure File Sync in which frequently accessed files are cached locally on the server while all other files are tiered to Azure Files based on policy settings.
 When a file is tiered, the Azure File Sync file system filter (StorageSync.sys) replaces the file locally with a pointer, or reparse point.
 The reparse point represents a URL to the file in Azure Files.
 A tiered file has both the "offline" attribute and the FILE_ATTRIBUTE_RECALL_ON_DATA_ACCESS attribute set in NTFS so that third-party applications can securely identify tiered files.

-When a user opens a tiered file, Azure File Sync seamlessly recalls the file data from Azure Files without the user needing to know that the file is not stored locally on the system.
+When a user opens a tiered file, Azure File Sync seamlessly recalls the file data from Azure Files without the user needing to know that the file is actually stored in Azure.

  > [!Important]
     > Important: Cloud tiering is not supported for server endpoints on the Windows system volumes, and only files greater than 64 KiB in size can be tiered to Azure Files.